Sawkill mill: Bonnel’s mill

-The Saw-Kill’s later years
+Saw-Kill’s later years

 A surveyor called the property “ye run of water formerly called ye saw mill creeke” in 1677, showing that the sawmill that gave the stream its name had stopped working long ago.
 George Elphinstone and Abraham Shotwell, became owners of the property and replaced the sawmill with a leather mill that year.

 Finally, the Saw-Kill was moved into a culvert, “arched over, and its trickling little stream was called Arch Brook”.
 Before this happened, though, the Saw-Kill Bridge was built over the creek which ran through the park site, south of Seneca Village, originally exiting the park under Fifth Avenue near 74th Street, where Conservatory Water lies today, before emptying near 75th Street in the East River.

 The crossing, what was known as “The Kissing Bridge,” was first called that in 1806.
 Built for the Eastern Post Road, it approximately ran along what today is Third Avenue.
 It was four miles north of town, in a beautiful and quiet area, near the present Third Avenue and 77th Street and that made the Saw-Kill Bridge the best Kissing Bridge of three such in Manhattan in the 1700s.
 People still thought that in the 1800s.